AravindShanmugam02/Tropical_Island/README.md

 # Tropical_Island
- A short graphics project exploring some advanced graphics techniques using OpenGL was made during my MSc in 2021.
+ A mini graphics project exploring some advanced graphics techniques using OpenGL which I did during my MSc in 2021.